Mae West

 Out-takes (mostly from Warner Bros.), promotional shorts, movie premieres, public service pleas, wardrobe tests, documentary material, and archival footage make up this star-studded voyeuristic look at the Golden age of Hollywood during the 30s, 40, and 50.

-Mavis Arden is a sensational movie star.
-Her following spans the world and her personal appearance tours prove her popularity.
-On her way home from one such appearance, Arden's car breaks down.
-She orders her publicity man to find her a place to stay, suspicious that he planned the break down to keep her away from a man.
-However, she soon finds herself mooning over an attractive repairman in town and listening to his ideas about inventing equipment for film.
+Sensational movie star Mavis Arden's following spans the world and her personal appearance tours prove her popularity.
+On her way home from one such appearance, Mavis' car breaks down.
+She orders her publicity agent to find her a place to stay, suspicious that he planned the breakdown to keep her away from a man.
+However, she soon finds herself mooning over an attractive local repairman and listening to his ideas about inventing equipment for film.

 A collection of vintage erotica from Hollywood movies is intercut with street interviews and newsreel footage.

-On the day of her wedding to her sixth husband, a glamorous silver screen sex symbol is asked to intervene in a political dispute between nations, which leads to chaos.
+On the day of her wedding to her sixth husband, glamorous silver screen sex symbol Marlo Manners is sought to intervene in a political dispute between nations, which leads to chaos.

 From the A&E "Biography" series, a review of the birth, development and cinematic history of Betty Boop, the flapper cartoon character who has been a popular icon since the 1930s.